miebach/ungit-docker/README.md

 docker run -it --rm -p 8448:8448 -v $LOCALREPOBASE:/data miebach/ungit
 ```

-Go to http://127.0.0.1:8448 and enter local repo directory.
-You need to replace your local repository base directory from above with `/data/`.
-Esample:
+Go to http://127.0.0.1:8448 - you need to replace your local repository base directory from above with `/data/`.
+Example:

 If you want to open your local repository `/home/myaccount/myprojects/project1` you set `$LOCALREPOBASE` to `/home/myaccount/myprojects` you need to enter /`data/project1`